MatthewEppelsheimer/wp-People-plugin/readme.txt

 === Available Functions ===

-The following functions are made explicitly for the users to ... um ... use:
+People makes the following functions available for use in custom themes:

 * `People_Post_Type::get_person()` (or, if you don't like classes, `people_get_person()` does the same thing).
 This returns an array containing all the relevant data about a person.
-NOTE: must be used from within a loop.
+NOTE: must be used from within the loop.
 * `People_Post_Type::list_people( $args, $callback )` (or if you still don't like classes, `people_list_people( $args, $callback )` will work).
 This returns a string of html code for rendering all the people that meet the criteria of WP_Query( $args ).
 * `People_Post_Type::render_single_person()` (or if you are bent on not using classes, use `people_render_single_person()` ).
 	This returns a string of html code for rendering a single person. useful in `single.php` or, even better, `single-people.php`.

-Next we have a list of filter and action hooks that allow users to modify this plugin without having to change plugin files, eliminating the fear of updating this plugin.
-This is just a list of the hooks with a brief description of what they are for; an example for how to use them is farther below:
+People makes these filter and action hooks that allow you to modify the plugin's behavior without editing its files, eliminating the fear of updating.
+This is just a list of the hooks with a brief description of what they are for.
+See below for examples of use.

 * `people_atts`: used to add a field to the array returned by `People_Post_Type::get_person()`
 * `people_item_callback`: used to set a user defined default for how to render an person in a list of people.